-Area and road transport source emissions are aggregated for the 11 UNECE source sectors and (GNFR sectors for international reporting), and point source emissions aggregated to a 1x1km grid are added to the area source emissions to calculate a UK total emission map such as those shown in https://naei.beis.gov.uk/data/map-uk-das and through an online interactive GIS tool at:

-Figure 4-2, Figure 4-3, and Figure 4-4 below for PM10, SO2 and CO2 emissions respectively.
+Area and road transport source emissions are aggregated for the 11 UNECE source sectors and (GNFR57 sectors for international reporting), and point source emissions aggregated to a 1x1km grid are added to the area source emissions to calculate a UK total emission map such as those shown in Error!
+Reference source not found., Figure 4-3, and Figure 4-4 below for PM10, SO2 and CO2 emissions respectively.